Understanding the Iterative Waterfall Model in Software Development

 4. Academia and Training

-This is often used in education to teach students about software development methodologies.
+This model is often used in education to teach students about software development methodologies.
 The waterfall model provides a structured framework that is easy to understand while introducing the concept of iteration.

 5. Clients Who Value Predictability